Distances are calculated in a straight line and may not reflect actual travel distance.

 The cottage stands proudly overlooking the dene in an Area of Outstanding Natural Beauty and a Conservation Area.
 The garden wraps around the cottage and has been landscaped with low maintenance in mind.
 To the front of the property the garden is enclosed by an attractive sarsen stone wall and box hedging.
 There are views over the Dene to the front and a paddock to the rear.
 There is ample parking to the side making this a perfect country abode both inside and out.

 Mains water, electricity and drainage.
-Oil fired central heating.
+LPG central heating.
 Completely re-thatched in 2017.

 3 Bedrooms (1 Ensuite)